jfraeys/.local-bin/README.md

 ## .local-bin

-This repository contains a collection of binary files that I use for various purposes.
+This repository contains a collection of handy binary files for various purposes.

-## Binary Files
+### Binary Files

 - `aactivator.py`
 - `setup_config`